kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 #### Denial Of Service

 If an attacker is able to start many authentication requests but never complete them, it could fill up the CPU time with busy loops, leading to a denial of service attack.
-Rate limiting the requests and setting timeouts are part of the solution, but to prevent the thread from busy waiting, C++ 11’s thread library has a condition_variable.
+Rate limiting the requests and setting timeouts are part of the solution, but to prevent the thread from busy waiting, C++ 11’s thread library has a `condition_variable`.

-std::condition_variable will block a thread until a notification is received in such a way that it preserves CPU time.
+`std::condition_variable` will block a thread until a notification is received in such a way that it preserves CPU time.
 You'll use the wait member function to accomplish this:

 	cv.wait(lk); //lk is the lock